 Introduction to Buddhism examines the history, core beliefs and practices, and worldview of Buddhism.
 The course also considers how many of those beliefs and practices have become a part of mainstream culture, not only in Eastern countries but in Western countries as well.
-An appropriate Christian perspective and response to Buddhist ideas and influence is considered, along with suggested methods of sharing the gospel and church planting in a Buddhist context.
-Materials required:
+An appropriate Christian perspective and response to Buddhist ideas and influence is considered.